imlifengfeng/FFRouter/README.md

 /**
  Route a URL and get the returned Object

  @param URL URL to be routed
  @return Returned Object
  */
 + (id)routeObjectURL:(NSString *)URL;

 /**
- Route a URL and bring additional parameters.get the returned Object
+ Route a URL and bring additional parameters. get the returned Object

  @param URL URL to be routed
  @param parameters Additional parameters
  @return Returned Object